firebitsbr/PazBAS/README.md

 8 INTERVAL STOP:LOCATE10,15:PRINT A$:C%=0:FORI%=0TO15:if S$(I%)=KR$THENC%=C%+1
 ```
 - event interval callback is turned off to avoid interference with the print
-- character to guess is shown
+- the character to guess is shown
 - is computed the number of times that KR$ appaers into the matrix: it could be
 different from A$ but be a valid solution.